JOJ0/discodos/docs/index.md

 but often I play both Vinyl and Digital.
 It would be cool if DiscoDOS could view an internal playlist together with lists from digital DJing software.
 I did some research already and think it should be doable without too much hassle.
-In order of my personal perference (and ease of implementation) the DJing systems I am talking about are:
+In order of my personal preference (and ease of implementation) the DJing systems I am talking about are:

   - NI Traktor